 Since the programme's inception, BA CATS students have staged productions of both established plays and original, devised works.

 Each academic year brings productions by various groupings of the BA CATS cohort.

 MIDAS, one of the College's largest and most successful societies, holds regular singing, drama and dance workshops as well as plays/showcases and a musical every year.
 Students can gain experience in all facets of theatre, whether on stage or behind the scenes.
 The society aims to enable its members to build confidence, meet new people and develop skills.

 In 2019, MIDAS will perform its 20th musical.
 When the cast takes to the Lime Tree stage and the trademark high production values come to the fore, audiences are in for a treat.

 Previous musicals include Seussical, Godspell, Starlight Express, Les Misérables, Beauty and the Beast, Cats, Grease, The Wedding Singer and many more.

 MIDAS won the 'Best Society in a Cultural, Academic or Social Field (Small College)' 2018 in the Board of Irish College Societies (BICS) Awards.

-MIC Community Choir & Choral Union
+MIC Community Choir & MIC Choral Society